TylorS/typed/apps/website/content/guides/consuming-fx.md

 the heartbeat's wait and prevents future ticks.
 Inside an Effect program, yield the observation directly; fork only when other work needs to proceed concurrently.

-For infrastructure composed into an application Layer, use `observeLayer` or `drainLayer` and launch the application with `Layer.launch`.
-The Layer owns the subscription and its Scope.
-Successful Layer acquisition does not supervise future background failures; handle those within the source or observer.
+For subscriptions owned by an application Layer, see [services and lifetime](/explore/fx-services-and-lifetime).
+If the consumer already uses Effect Stream, `Fx.toStream` adapts at that boundary without starting an independent root execution.

 ## Cross into a foreign host once